cyberbotics/wrestling/README.md

 ### Recommendation to Competitors

 The earlier you start working on the competition, the better.
-The ranking algorithm allows a very good robot controller to climp-up to the top of the leaderboard in one day.
+The ranking algorithm allows a very good robot controller to climp-up to the top of the [leader board][1] in one day.
-However, in practice, it is recommended to enter the leaderboard rankings as early as possible.
+However, in practice, it is recommended to enter the [leader board][1] rankings as early as possible.
 This allows you to compare your robot controller to others and have time to improve its performance.

 ### Include Dependencies in your Docker Container